 • This shift will open up many exciting possibilities for optimizations and improvements, making my work much more manageable.

-Due to the extensive scope of package updates, certain aspects might have been overlooked during the development and testing phases and it may be dangerous for your project so make sure you will have at least a few days to fully integrate the new version with your project in case you will need my help.
+Due to the extensive scope of package updates, certain aspects might have been overlooked during the development and testing phases, and it may be dangerous for your project, so make sure you will have at least a few days to fully integrate the new version with your project in case you need my help.

 Changes that update may include: